Xomega-Net/Xomega.Docs/docs/tutorial/4-security/6-blazor-wasm.md

 ## Implementing the Login view

-Next, similarly to [what we did](blazor-server#implementing-loginview) for the `AdventureWorks.Client.Blazor.Server` project, we need to add a subclass of the generated `LoginView` to the our project, which will map to the "/login" route, and implement the WebAssembly-specific authentication logic.
+Next, similarly to [what we did](blazor-server#implementing-loginview) for the `AdventureWorks.Client.Blazor.Server` project, we need to add a subclass of the generated `LoginView` to our project, which will map to the "/login" route, and implement the WebAssembly-specific authentication logic.

-Unlike Blazor Server application, instead of calling our custom `authenticate` operation directly, we need to call the `AuthenticationController` that we set up above, which will return a JWT authentication token.
-Therefore, we'll need to override the entire *Save* button click handler `OnSaveAsync`, and implement custom authentication code.
+Unlike the Blazor Server application, instead of calling our custom operation `authenticate` directly, we need to call the `AuthenticationController` that we set up above, which will return a JWT authentication token.
+Therefore, we'll need to override the entire *Save* button click handler `OnSaveAsync` and implement a custom authentication code.

-So let's add a class `BlazorLoginView` to the `AdventureWorks.Client.Blazor.Wasm` project, set the `Route` attribute for the "/login" route, and provide WebAssembly authentication logic, as shown below.
+So let's add a class `BlazorLoginView` to the `AdventureWorks.Client.Blazor.Wasm` project set the `Route` attribute for the "/login" route, and provide WebAssembly authentication logic, as shown below.

 ```cs title="BlazorLoginView.cs"
 /* added-lines-start */